vdhert/CABS/README.md

 # README #
 This is a repository for CABSdock standalone application for protein-peptide molecular docking.
-CABSdock method is also available as a web server at [http://biocomp.chem.uw.edu.pl/CABSdock/](http://biocomp.chem.uw.edu.pl/CABSdock/).
+CABSdock application is a versatile tool for molecular docking of peptides to proteins.
+It allows for flexible docking (also with large-scale conformational changes) and without knowledge about the binding site.
+CABSdock enables peptide docking using only information about the peptide sequence and the protein receptor structure.
+In addition to this input data, many advanced options are available that allow for manipulation of a simulation setup, a degree of protein flexibility or guiding the peptide binding etc.

 ## Detailed instructions and tutorials are provided on [CABSdock WIKI PAGE](https://bitbucket.org/lcbio/cabsdock/wiki/) ##

 -------------------------------------------